william-masdon-oracle/ai-gpu-solutions/one_click_deploy_stable_diffusion/provision/provision.md

 ### Prerequisites

 This lab assumes you have:
-* Completed all prerequisites in the intro section
+* Complete all prerequisites in the intro section

 ## Task 1: Initialize Terraform